 I’m sorry, I don’t speak English.

-Sometimes, speakers may ask you if you speak Italian with:
+Sometimes, you may be asked if you speak Italian:

 Parla italiano? / Parli italiano?

 With italiano translating Italian in Italian.
 Remember, nationalities are not capitalized!

 Mi dispiace, non parlo italiano.

 But wait, maybe you speak a third language!